soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/atp-anti-phishing.md

 ATP anti-phishing polices can be applied to a specific set of people or groups in your organization, or to an entire domain or all of your custom domains.
 To learn more, see [Set up anti-phishing policies in Office 365](set-up-anti-phishing-policies.md).

 ## How to get ATP anti-phishing
-<a name="Howtogetantiphish"> </a>

-ATP anti-phishing is part of Advanced Threat Protection, which is included in Office 365 Enterprise E5.
-Advanced Threat Protection can also be purchased as an add-on to Office 365 Enterprise E1 or Office 365 Enterprise E3.
+ATP Safe Links features are part of [Advanced Threat Protection](office-365-atp.md), which is included in in subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), and others.
+If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
+For more information, see [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).
 For more information about plan options, see [Compare All Office 365 for Business Plans](https://go.microsoft.com/fwlink/?linkid=844053).

 ATP anti-phishing applies when an anti-phishing policy, such as an impersonation-based policy are set up.
 (See [Set up anti-phishing policies in Office 365](set-up-anti-phishing-policies.md).)

 ## How to know if ATP anti-phishing is in place
-<a name="IsantiphishOn"> </a>

 ATP anti-phishing policies must be defined in order for protection to be active.
 For ATP anti-phishing machine learning models to be active for a user, that user must be part of a defined safe attachment, safe links, or anti-phishing policy.
 The following table describes a few example scenarios.
 In each of these examples, the organization is using Office 365 Enterprise E5, which includes Advanced Threat Protection.